fraunhoferportugal/tsfel/README.md

 | Wavelet entropy                  |         2          |
 | Wavelet variance                 |         2          |

-\*Disabled by default due to its longer execution time compared to other features.

 #### Fractal domain

 | Features                             | Computational Cost |